The importance of signage beyond wayfinding

 Signage has the power to communicate meaning, evoke emotions, and reinforce brand identity.
 When signs lack depth and fail to resonate with their audience on a deeper level, they miss out on opportunities to enhance user experiences, strengthen brand connections, and contribute to the overall atmosphere and identity of a space.

-An example of this impact in practice is the way signage can silently reinforce narratives for brands or places, embedding meaning into our daily lives.
+An example of this impact seen in practice is in the way signage can silently reinforce narratives for brands or places, embedding meaning into our daily lives.
 Here signage acts as a powerful ambassador, communicating symbolically and establishing identity.
 Rather than being purely decorative, signage design has the power to simultaneously uphold a brand aesthetic and foster a sense of place or purpose.

 For brands, signage holds the potential to be more than just a representation of a logo or brand colors.
 By adopting a product design perspective, signage becomes an immersive extension of the brand essence in the built world.
 It's about infusing the brand's concept into every detail, from material choices to typography and form.

 However, it's not just about aesthetics; strategic decisions around signage should align with a brand's values and the type of customer experience being sought.
 Whether aiming to evoke a sense of luxury, innovation, inclusivity, or any other brand aspiration, signage design should reflect and respond to these values.
-By integrating brand values into signage decisions, signs become a powerful tool for enhancing the customer experience, driving engagement, and fostering loyalty.
-In practice, sometimes a successful outcome may be about being perceived to 'do more'… but often it's the opposite.
-Sometimes the greatest mark of success for a signage system is that it isn't consciously noticed at all by most, but instead shapes perceptions unconsciously — dutifully serving users without drawing attention to itself.
+By integrating brand values into signage decisions, signs become a powerful tool for enhancing customer experience, driving engagement, and fostering loyalty.

 When designed and implemented with care, signage can reinforce trust and strengthen emotional bonds with brands.
 This level of design consideration imbues spaces with a sense of purpose and significance, allowing them to resonate profoundly with their intended audience.
 When anchored in meaningful concepts, signage design has the potential to leave a lasting impact.